Calvert County Health Department

 • A change in bowel habits

-• Weight loss
+• Unexplained weight loss

 How can you reduce your risk?

 • Exercise.
-Brisk walking several times a week will cut your risk significantly.
+Brisk walking several times a week will cut your risk significantly

 Related Links: